 Eat regular, well-balanced meals to ensure that your body is getting the nutrients it needs.
 Don’t punish yourself by skipping meals or avoiding food groups, as this starts the craving cycle up again.
 Steer clear of sweet and salty foods and choose healthier alternatives, such as roasted chick peas, tamari roasted almonds, home-made protein balls and dried mango strips.
 Be prepared: If you are in for a stressful couple of days at work, have healthy snacks on board.

-Also consider food sensitivity testing (link) you’ll be surprise at the power of certain food chemicals can have on your emotions.
+Consider food sensitivity testing offered in my clinic – you’ll be surprise at the power of certain food chemicals can have on your emotions.

 Also ensure the food you cook and eat tastes delicious by adding herbs and spices.
 Anything with a strong flavour or temperature – think: peppermint, ginger or cinnamon – helps to overcome sugar cravings.